 Corvus Pharmaceuticals to Present New CPI-818 Data Demonstrating the Potential of ITK Inhibition as a Treatment for Solid Tumors at the American Association for Cancer Research (AACR) Annual Meeting

+Preclinical data builds on objective tumor responses achieved in the ongoing Phase 1/1b clinical trial of CPI-818 for the treatment of refractory T cell lymphoma and further supports its broad potential across a range of oncology and immune diseases

-BURLINGAME, Calif., March 14, 2023 (GLOBE NEWSWIRE) -- Corvus Pharmaceuticals, Inc. CRVS, a clinical-stage biopharmaceutical company, today announced that it will present new data for CPI-818, the Company's ITK inhibitor, at the American Association for Cancer Research (AACR) Annual Meeting, which is taking place April 14-19, 2023 in Orlando, FL.
+/EIN News/ -- BURLINGAME, Calif., March 14, 2023 (GLOBE NEWSWIRE) -- Corvus Pharmaceuticals, Inc. (Nasdaq: CRVS), a clinical-stage biopharmaceutical company, today announced that it will present new data for CPI-818, the Company’s ITK inhibitor, at the American Association for Cancer Research (AACR) Annual Meeting, which is taking place April 14-19, 2023 in Orlando, FL.

 The data demonstrates that in a murine syngeneic CT26 colon cancer model, single-agent CPI-818 showed anti-tumor activity, and when CPI-818 was combined with suboptimal doses of anti-PD1 and anti-CTLA4 therapy, 100% of treated animals achieved complete tumor elimination.
 In addition, this triplet combination achieved durable anti-tumor immune memory demonstrated by the introduction and complete elimination of new CT26 tumor cells in already treated animals.
 Corvus believes these findings provide the foundation for potential future human clinical trials of CPI-818 for the treatment of solid tumors.